istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Cleanup

-1. Perform the [Cleanup](/docs/tasks/traffic-management/egress-gateway/#cleanup) section of the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task.
+1. Perform the instructions in [Cleanup](/docs/tasks/traffic-management/egress-gateway/#cleanup) section of the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task.

 2. Delete the logging configuration: